 PostgreSQL has bindings for many programming languages such as C, C++, Python, Java, PHP, Ruby...
 It can be used to power anything from simple web applications to massive databases with millions of records.

-If you only wish to connect to a PostgreSQL server, do not install the whole PostgreSQL package, but install the PostgreSQL client instead.
+If you only wish to connect to an external PostgreSQL server, do not install the main PostgreSQL package, but install the PostgreSQL client package instead.
 To do this, use the following command

 sudo apt-get install postgresql-client

 you then connect to the server with the following command

 After you inserted the password you access PostgreSQL with line commands.
 You may for instance insert the following

 You exit the connection with